francosbenitez/backend/README.md

 # Flask CRUD Application: Project Overview
 - Developed an application to Create, Read, Update, and Delete (CRUD) patient records.
+- Deployed using Amazon Web Services and Heroku.

 ## Code and Resources Used
 - **Main Technologies:** Flask, MySQL, Python